dpercy/racket-mode/Reference.md

 Terminate the Racket process if memory use exceeds this value in MB.
 Changes to this value take effect upon the next [`racket-run`](#racket-run).

-Caveat: This uses Racket's custodian-limit-memory, which doesn't enforce the limit exactly.
+Caveat: This uses Racket's `custodian-limit-memory`, which does not enforce the limit exactly.
 Instead, the program will be terminated upon the first garbage collection where memory exceeds the limit (maybe by a significant amount).